 Atomizing a substance is to convert it into very fine particles or droplets.
 Atomized mist technology uses specially-engineered nozzles to fracture the stream into millions of fine droplets of water.

-It all comes down to the Slipstream Effect.
-In order to actually catch fugitive dust in the air and bring it to the ground, the water droplet and dust particle need to be roughly the same size.
+It all comes down to the Slipstream Effect as a part of dust control theory.
+In order to actually catch fugitive dust in the air and bring it to the ground, the water droplet and dust particle needs to be roughly the same size.

 A rain storm can generate droplets in the 2,000 to 6,000 micron range and industrial sprinklers can achieve ever greater than that.